-Hold For Pickup service allows eligible mailpieces to be held at a designated Post Office location for pick up by a specified addressee or designee.
-When the mailer has provided contact information to the destination Post Office pickup location, the customer is notified by email that a package is available for pickup.
-This service provides the shipper with the date and time that the addressee took possession of the item.
-If the item has not been picked up within 5 days, the Post Office will make a second attempt to notify the addressee.
-The item will be returned to the sender if not picked up within 15 days.
+[1-26-14] Hold For Pickup service allows mailpieces to be held at a designated Post Office for pickup by an addressee.
+When the mailer has provided contact information to the destination Post Office, the customer is notified by email that a package is available for pickup.
+This service provides the shipper with the date and time of delivery to the addressee.
+If the item has not been picked up within 5 days, the Post Office makes a second notification attempt and returns the item to the sender if not picked up within 15 days.